Pal3love/otRebuilder/README.md

-# OpenType Font Rebuilder, powered by [fontTools](https://github.com/fonttools/fonttools)
+# The OpenType Font Rebuilder, Powered by [fontTools](https://github.com/fonttools/fonttools)

 This is a quick tool to resolve naming, styling and mapping issues among OpenType fonts.
 Without any options given, it scans and